Abstract

 Figure 2.
 Examples of happy and sad face classifications completed by a computer.

-Teachable Machine relies on learning data to learn how to classify.
+Teachable Machine relies on training data to learn how to classify images.
 Therefore, it needs a set of examples from each class that will be used.
-Figure 3 shows an example of learning data for a tool that will classify drawings of happy and sad faces.
+Figure 3 shows an example of training data for a model that will classify drawings of happy and sad faces.

 Figure 3.
-A collection of different images that could be used as learning data to train a tool to classify happy and sad faces.
+A collection of different images that could be used as training data to train a tool to classify happy and sad faces.

-Once trained, the developer needs to test the performance.
-A confusion matrix is one way to communicate the performance of a classifying tool.
-For a tool that classifies drawings as either "Happy" or "Sad" a confusion matrix would look like the one shown in Figure 4.
+Once trained, the user needs to test the performance.
+A confusion matrix is one way to communicate the performance of a classification model.
+For a model that classifies drawings as either "Happy" or "Sad" a confusion matrix would look like the one shown in Figure 4.

 Figure 4.
 A confusion matrix for a tool that classifies drawings in "Happy" and "Sad".